-Low back pain is one of the most common causes of disability in the country; over 80% of Americans will experience low back pain in their lifetime.
-Imaging tests (including CT scans, MRIs, and X-rays) are commonly performed to diagnose the seriousness of the condition.
+Low back pain is one of the most common causes of disability in the country—more than 80 percent of Americans will experience low back pain in their lifetime.
+Imaging tests--including CT scans, MRIs, and X-rays--are commonly performed to diagnose the seriousness of the condition.
 However, most patients do not benefit from imaging studies and may be unnecessarily exposed to harmful radiation.
-With a high number of Californians receiving inappropriate diagnostic imaging, there is a compelling need to reduce over-testing and ensure appropriate and evidence based use of imaging resources.
+Unnecessary imaging can also lead to surgeries that may not improve pain, or that may even cause further injury and disability.
+Additionally, overprescribing of opioids for low back pain contributes to the worsening of the opioid epidemic.
+There is a compelling need to reduce over-imaging and ensure evidence-based treatment for low back pain.
 Links to key resources collected by the Workgroup are included below.

 Spine Pain & Opioids: A Tale of Two Epidemics (Eugene Hsu, MD, MBA, Stanford CERC, Smart Care California Meeting, January 2017)

 Pain Center of Excellence (Tobias Moeller-Bertram, MD, PhD, MAS, Desert Clinic Pain Institute & Jennifer Sayles, MD, MPH, Inland Empire Health Plan, Smart Care California Meeting, January 2017)

 Reducing Low Back Pain Imaging - Implementing Choosing Wisely (Parag Agnihotri, MD, Sharp Rees-Stealy Medical Group, Smart Care California Meeting, October 2015)

 Right Study, Right Patient, Right Time: Reducing Inappropriate Imaging for Low Back Pain (Jennifer Sayles, MD, MPH, LA County Department of Health Services, Smart Care California Meeting, October 2015)